 - Low battery alarm

 - Charger fail alarm

 - AC fail alarm

-- AC normal
+- AC normal.

-Connections to these alarms are shown in Table C for Alpha® FXM HP UPS units.
+Connections to these alarms are shown in and Table C for the Alpha® FXM HP UPS modules.

 These alarms must be taken to and monitored by a dedicated alarm or annunciator panel in accordance with UL 2524, NFPA 1221, or local regulations.